thejohnhoffer/ipynb/readme.md

 # Usage

-## Importing

-On an IPython shell,
+- On an IPython shell
-For an example.ipynb:
+    - example) example.ipynb:

 ```